USB Device Stack

 The ESP-IDF USB Device Stack (hereinafter referred to as the Device Stack) enables USB Device support on ESP32-S3.
 By using the Device Stack, ESP32-S3 can be programmed with any well defined USB device functions (e.g., keyboard, mouse, camera), a custom function (aka vendor-specific class), or a combination of those functions (aka a composite device).

 The Device Stack is built around the TinyUSB stack, but extends TinyUSB with some minor features and modifications for better integration with ESP-IDF.
-The Device stack is distributed as a managed component via the ESP-IDF Component Registry.
+The Device stack is distributed as a managed component via the ESP Component Registry.

 Features